The Puppetmaster (film)

 The Puppetmaster is a 1993 Taiwanese film directed by Hou Hsiao-hsien.
 Based on the memoirs of Li Tian-lu, Taiwan's most celebrated puppeteer, this story covers the years from Li's birth in 1909 to the end of Japan's fifty-year occupation of Taiwan in 1945.

-Many consider The Puppetmaster a masterpiece of world cinema.
-In the British Film Institute's 2012 Sight & Sound poll, seven critics and three directors named it one of the greatest films ever made.

 Plot

 The film tells the story of Li Tian-lu (1910-1998), who becomes a master puppeteer but is faced with demands to turn his skills to propaganda during the Japanese occupation of Taiwan in World War II.
 Scenes from his childhood and early adulthood are intercut with puppet performances and newly-filmed interviews of Li recounting his life as he's swept up in Taiwan's tumultuous history.

 The film is the second in Hou's trilogy of historical films about Taiwan in the 20th century.
 A City of Sadness (1989) covered the four years between the end of World War II and the retreat of the Kuomintang to Taiwan in 1949, when Taipei was declared the “temporary” capital of the Republic of China.
 Good Men, Good Women (1995) later covered forty additional years of Taiwanese history, from the 50s to the present.